How to interview for a job

 Decide what to wear

 There was a time when a smart suit, clean shirt and polished shoes was appropriate for all job interviews.
 Nowadays, with casual wear becoming common place in many companies, suits are no longer automatically required.
 In fact, in some creative industries turning up for an interview in a suit can be a bad thing.
+If you’re sure you really do need a suit and you don’t know where to start, read our guide to how to buy a suit here.

 Judging what to wear can be difficult, but if you are unsure it’s better to dress smart.
 It’s easier to tone it down if the interview isn’t as formal as you expect than to smarten-up because you’re wearing jeans and everyone else is suited and booted.
 And, don’t be afraid to add a touch of personality with some accessories or jewellery.